-This workshop is being organized by the Department of Energy's Office of Fusion Energy Sciences and Office of Advanced Scientific Computing Research (ASCR) to elucidate computing requirements for fusion energy sciences research at NERSC.
+This workshop is being organized by the Department of Energy's Office of Basic Energy Sciences and Office of Advanced Scientific Computing Research (ASCR) to elucidate computing requirements for high energy physics research at NERSC.
 These requirements will serve as input to the NERSC planning processes for systems and support, and will help ensure that NERSC continues to provide world-class support for scientific discovery to DOE scientists and their collaborators.

-The tangible outcome of the workshop will be a report that includes computing, storage, data, analysis, and support requirements along with a supporting, science-based narrative.
+The tangible outcome of the workshop will be a report that includes the computing, storage, data, and support requirements and a supporting, science-based narrative.

 Location and Schedule

 The workshop is by invitation only.
-There is no registration fee; however, attendees MUST respond to the e-mail invitation.
+There is no registration fee; however, you MUST respond to the e-mail address that was in your invitation letter.

-This workshop will generate a requirements document composed of case studies prepared using input from the workshop attendees.
+This workshop will generate a requirements document for the BES Program Office.
+This document will be composed of a series of case studies prepared using input from the workshop attendees.

 If you are a workshop attendee you should review the preliminary case study documents and other materials on the Reference Materials page.
 Please then use these background materials in combination with your own knowledge and experience to generate a narrative describing your scientific research program.
 Examples of science narratives with their accompanying requirements matrices can be found in the Case Study Requirements Update document.
 Please bring your case study (narrative and corresponding data table) with you to the workshop.